-Prishe's quotes when using Nullifying Dropkick and EX Revenge are shortened quotes from when she uses Nullifying Dropkick and Auroral Uppercut in the original game — "you can't stop the tide of mortal existence!" to "you can't stop it!" and "time for a taste of knuckle sandwich a la Prishe!" to "knuckle sandwich a la Prishe!"
+Prishe's quotes when using Nullifying Dropkick and EX Revenge are shortened quotes from when she uses Nullifying Dropkick and Auroral Uppercut in the original game — "You can't stop the tide of mortal existence!" to "You can't stop it!" and "Time for a taste of knuckle sandwich a la Prishe!" to "Knuckle sandwich a la Prishe!"

-Each of Vaan's weapons appears identical to how it looked in the original game — his base weapons are the weakest equipment types of their classes, and his EX Mode weapons are the strongest.
+Each of Vaan's weapons appears identical to how they looked in the original game — his base weapons are the weakest equipment types of their classes, and his EX Mode weapons are the strongest.

 Vaan and other characters mention his dream to own an airship and be a Sky Pirate.